secken/secken-nodejs/README.md

 });
 ```
-this function will repeat get result, default delay time is `1000` ms, you can pass `time` to set the delay time, and you can use the primose `notify` function to get each response.
+This function will repeat getting result, the default delay time is `1000` ms, you can use parameter `time` to set the delay time, and you can use the primose's `notify` function to get each response.
-If you pass `false` as the value of time, it will run only once.
+If you pass `false` as the value of `time`, it will run only once.

 ### Offline Auth
 ```javascript